Collederas/build-bridge/README.md

 # Build Bridge

-Build Bridge is a simple Windows App that I created to help me managing my builds while playtesting a game.
+Build Bridge is a simple Windows App that I created to help managing my builds while playtesting a game.

 The idea is:
 - to have a prefefined build directory where builds are stored by version number